benyoung/607-git-intro/README.md

 This is an "intro to git" assignment for Math 607.

+Before you do this, go through the exercises at http://try.github.io.

+BIG CAVEAT: it's been a while since I used git this way!
+I know all of what I'm saying is entirely possible to do in git, but I might not have remembered the right way to do it.

 Clone this repository using "git clone".
 Then pretend it's a paper you're writing.